The Circular Economy Development Center

 Circular Transportation Network

-The Circular Transportation Network (CTN) is a project led and supported by the Circular Economy Development Center to address rural recycling transportation challenges.
-The goal of this program is to collect recyclable materials that are at risk of going to landfill due to challenges faced by small-scale generators: small accumulations of materials, prohibitive transportation costs and/or lack of access to hauling.
-Materials will be picked up at no cost.
-Generators will not be paid for materials.
+The Circular Transportation Network (CTN) is a pilot project led and supported by the Circular Economy Development Center to address rural recycling transportation challenges.
+The program is designed to collect recyclable materials that are otherwise at risk of going to landfill due to challenges commonly faced by small-scale generators: small accumulations of materials, prohibitive transportation costs and/or lack of access to hauling services.
+Through the CTN, materials will be picked up at no cost to participants.
+However, please note that generators will not be paid for the materials collected.

 Acceptable Materials